You’re likely looking for the “light switch” to lower your bill. But the real culprits are invisible.

 “X-Ray” Vision for Your Energy Use

-Here’s something I wish every homeowner knew: you can see exactly what every appliance in your home is using, in real time, from your phone.
+Here’s something we wish every homeowner knew: you can monitor estimated electricity usage from major circuits and appliances in near real time, from your phone.

-Smart home energy monitors like Sense and Emporia Vue connect to your breaker panel and give you a live breakdown of your electricity use.
+Smart home energy monitors like Emporia and Shelly connect to your breaker panel and give you a live breakdown of your electricity use.
 They identify individual appliances — your dishwasher, your dryer, your AC compressor — and show you precisely how much each one costs.

 What Monitoring Reveals

-In my experience, homeowners who install an energy monitor find at least one surprise within the first week.
+In our experience, homeowners who install an energy monitor find at least one surprise within the first week.
 Common ones:

 - A second refrigerator in the garage running at twice the expected wattage